Change of regularity in controllability and observability of systems of wave equations: Proof of the results of Section 1

 Note that the left-hand side is well-defined as we know that $\partial_t^{2k} u$ is a solution of the wave equation.
 By interpolation, we may assume that $s \in \mathbb{Z}$.
-If $s - 2 k \geq 0$, then (\ref{eq_proof_LLT_dir_11}) is clearly true, so we can assume that $s - 2 k \leq -1$.
+If $s - 2 k \geq 0$, then (\ref{eq_proof_LLT_dir_11}) holds true, so we can assume that $s - 2 k \leq -1$.
 As above, using an approximation, it suffices to prove that

 for all $\left( u^0, u^1 \right) \in \mathcal{K}^{2 k + 1} \times \mathcal{K}^{2 k}$.
 Using (\ref{eq_proof_LLT_dir_8}), one finds